termly/apidocs/endpoints/custom_consent_themes_get.md

 ## Paging

-All GET requests are subject to paing, please refer to [Result Paging](../results_paging.md) for details, and the [Paging Parameters Object](../paging_parameters_object.md) for configuring the parameters.
+All GET requests are subject to paging, please refer to [Result Paging](../results_paging.md) for details, and the [Paging Parameters Object](../paging_parameters_object.md) for configuring the parameters.

 ## Response